 Banco Alcalá forms part of the international Crèdit Andorrà Financial Group, founded in 1949, a benchmark in the international financial system and a market leader in Andorra.
 This country has grown and prospered thanks to a favourable legal framework and a stable financial system, which has adopted the

 financial standards issued by the Financial Action Task Force (FATF) and the Markets in Financial Instruments Directive (MiFID) on money laundering prevention and commercial practices.

-With over 65 years of experience in private banking, Crèdit Andorrà Group has a presence in Europe (Andorra, Spain, Luxembourg and Switzerland) and in America (Miami, Mexico, Panama and Chile).
+With over 65 years of experience in private banking, Crèdit Andorrà Group has a presence in Europe (Andorra, Spain and Luxembourg) and in America (Miami, Mexico, Panama and Chile).